mhmoodlan/mhmoodlan.github.io/_posts/2020-07-17-arabic-font-classification.md

 **<u>Dataset details</u>** 20,000 images were generated from each class, Ruqaa and Nastaliq (Farsi), creating a dataset of 40,000 synthesized image.
 When combined with the previous 516 real image, the final dataset contains 40,516 images, which will be refered to as RuFa dataset.

 The dataset is splitted into 4 subsets during experimentation (validation mode): training, validation, data-mismatch, and testing subsets.
 The training and validation subsets are composed of synthesized data.
 The data-mismatch and testing subsets are composed of real data.
-When all the hyperparameters are tuned to their final values (testing mode), the model is retrained on the train, val, and data-mismatch subsets, and then its final performance is measured on the test set.
+In this mode, the model is trained and validated on the training and validation sets.
+Further validation is performed on the data-mismatch subset.
+When all the hyperparameters are tuned to their final values (testing mode), the model is retrained on the train, validation, and data-mismatch subsets, and then its final performance is measured on the test set.
 The following figure describes dataset splitting.

 {::nomarkdown}
 <div class="svg-container" id="fig5">